Follow the Water with Minerals

 - Discuss with students their ranking system and their method behind the ranking.

 - Share with students a Mars geologic map to give them an idea of the rock types across Mars (see link:http://www.lpi.usra.edu/resources/mars_maps/1083/)

 - Evaluate student response as they interpret the images.

 - Can students recognize, from the chemical formulas of minerals, which minerals could indicate an aqueous environment?
-Observe this by their ranking and method of ranking in Elaboration and throughout the Exploration.
+Observe this by their ranking and method of ranking in Elaborate and throughout the Explore sections.